 The new prison on Corradino Hill was completed in 1843.

 Hector Richard Hughes, born on 7 May 1843, son of Barrack Sgt Timothy Hughes and his wife Emma, was baptised on 30 May by the Rev John Thomas Howe Le Mesurier Chaplain to the Forces.

 Francis William Emmanuel Major, born on 17 November 1843, son of Assistant Commissary General Francis William Amiable Carpenter Major and his wife Catherine was baptised on 30 December.

 On 13 July 1843, Major C P Ainslie 14th Light Dragoons, married to Lady Sarah Campbell.

-On 6 Mar 1843, Pte John Naylon 88th Regiment, was on sentry duty at the Dockyard, when for no apparent reason shot and killed Dr Martin, Deputy Surgeon at the Naval Hospital.
+On 6 Mar 1843, Pte John Naylon 88th Regiment, was on sentry duty at the Dockyard, when for no apparent reason shot and killed Dr William Martin, Deputy Inspector at the Naval Hospital.
 On 14 Apr, Naylon was acquitted of murder on the grounds of monomania, but was sentenced to the galleys for life with labour in the public works with a chain.